Pesto chicken kabobs make an easy, tasty summertime entree. Pesto and chicken go well together, and broiling the chicken makes it very juicy!

 I make these tasty pesto chicken kabobs whenever I have homemade pesto sauce that I want to use up.

+I do have other great recipes that use up pesto sauce, such as pesto shrimp and pesto stuffed mushrooms.
 But these pesto chicken kabobs are so easy, so delicious, and the kids love them, which I can’t say about the mushrooms.
 And if you have kids, you know that you end up making what they will agree to eat!

 It’s not that my husband and I suffer when eating these kabobs.
 On the contrary!
 They are incredibly flavorful and juicy.
 Chicken and pesto go really well together, and I love how easy it is to make these pesto chicken kabobs in the broiler and how juicy they come out.